mdcatapult/entity-recognition/README.md

 ### Code Generation
 Some code in this repo is generated.
 The generated code is committed, so you don't need to regenerate it yourself.
 See the [Makefile](Makefile) for more info.

+## Deployment overview
+The recognition API doesn't do anything on its own.
+You need to configure it with some `recognisers` (either `http` or `grpc`).
+To configure the recognisers, you need to mount [config map](https://kubernetes.io/docs/concepts/configuration/configmap/) in `/app/config` with the name `recognition-api.yml`.
+(When containerised, all apps in this repo will look for a config file in the `/app/config` folder).
+Currently, there are only two types of recogniser: `grpc` and `http` (of which leadmine is a subtype, see the [example config file](./config/recognition-api.example.yml)).

+To summarise:
+1. Deploy a grpc or http recogniser.
+You may need to create additional resources for these recognisers such as configmaps, secrets, or even other deployments such as redis.
+2. Ensure the recogniser is accessible over the network.
+3. Create a key in a configmap with the `recognition-api.yml` config.
+4. Deploy the recognition api with the config map key mounted in `/app/config` with the path `recognition-api.yml`.